ableda/OccuSense/Arduino/Arduino_README.md

 This folder includes the code necessary to extract the 16x4 temperature frames from the Melexis 90621 via I2C and utilizing the Wire Arduino library.
 It also includes a diagram of the circuit connections for proper usage.

 All you need is the Arduino IDE program to be able to upload this program into any Arduino board.
+Arduino Software link: https://www.arduino.cc/en/Main/Software

 ### wireMLX90621: